thanos-io/thanos/docs/components/compact.md

                                 it via --deduplication.func.
       --delete-delay=48h        Time before a block marked for deletion is deleted from bucket.
-If delete-delay is non zero, blocks will be marked for deletion and compactor component will delete blocks marked
+If delete-delay is non zero, blocks 0will be marked for deletion and compactor component will delete blocks marked
                                 for deletion from the bucket.
 If delete-delay is 0, blocks will be deleted straight away.
 Note